kmdouglass/website/posts/a-simple-object-space-telecentric-system/index.md

 ## Telecentric lens design

 So how would an object-space telecentric design be implemented in software?
-First, I'd set an option that would force the chief ray angles to 0 in the object space.
+First, I'd set an option that would force the chief ray angle to 0 in the object space.
 Then, I'd simply place a solve on the aperture stop that puts it at the location where the chief ray intersects the axis.